beginning of content

 What follow-up is involved?

-If you do have an STI, your doctor will probably discuss contacting your current and past sexual partners.
-You can choose to contact your partners yourself, or there are anonymous services you can use, such as Let Them Know, Better to Know or The Drama Downunder.
+If you do have an STI, your doctor will probably discuss contacting your current and past sexual or injecting partners.
+You can choose to contact your partners yourself, or there are anonymous services you can use, such as:

 Your doctor will also discuss treatment with you.
 Most types of STI can be cured, while others such as herpes and HIV can be well-controlled with medicines.

-If you do not test positive for an STI, ask your doctor how to protect yourself from future STI infection, and when you should return for your next STI check.
+If you do not test positive for an STI, ask your doctor how to protect yourself from future STI infection, and when to return for your next STI check.

 Resources and support